LifeBach/HW3/README.md

 ### Output
 - The total wirelength of all nets, where the wirelength for each net is defined as the half-perimeter wirelength (HPWL) of the minimum bounding box of pins of the net.
 Each pin of block **_b<sub>i<sub>_** is located at the center of **_b<sub>i<sub>_**.
 Note that the **x-** or **y-** coordinate, say **_i_**, of each block center is rounded down to an integer **_k_** such that **_k_** ≤ **_i_** ≤ **_k_** + 1.
 - The coordinates (**x<sub>i<sub>**,**y<sub>i<sub>**) of the lower-left corner of each block **_b<sub>i<sub>_**, as well as the rotation status (1 for rotated, and 0 for un-rotated).

+### Objective
+- By assuming each block can be rotated by 90 degrees, the total wirelength of the floorplanning result and the runtime of your program are minimized subject to the following constraints.
+  1. Fixed-outline constraint: Each block must be entirely inside the floorplan region.
+  2. Non-overlapping constraint: No two blocks overlap with each other.